PodgeCollins/labRatRecords_MS1/README.md

 ## User stories:

 ### First Time Visitor Goals:
-    -As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+    -As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation

-    -As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+    -As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content

-    -As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.

 ### Returning Visitor Goals:
-    -As a Returning Visitor, I want to find information about coding challenges.

-    -As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+    -As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have

-    -As a Returning Visitor, I want to find community links.
+    -As a Returning Visitor, I want to find the Social Media links so that I can follow and interact with the artists latest posts

 ### Frequent User Goals:
-    -As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+    -As a Frequent User, I want to check to see if there are any newly added merchandise to the website

-    -As a Frequent User, I want to check to see if there are any new blog posts.
+    -As a Frequent User, I want to check to see if the artist is playing new shows

-    -As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

 ## Design: